Verifier

 Honest Verifier

-The honest verifier follows a naive verification algorithm.
-That is similar to the block building code that the sequencer follows.
-The main difference is that the validity of included executing messages is verified instead of verifying possible executing messages before inclusion.
+The honest verifier follows a naive verification algorithm that is similar to the block building code that the sequencer follows.
+The main difference is that the validity of included executing messages is verified, instead of verifying possible executing messages before inclusion.